Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 **Comment** Format of data folders, train set needs all labels, unlabelled needs to be in subfolders, validation set of classes can be a subset of the training ones

+Ignored when loaded by checkpoint : True

 All image files must lie in subfolders of their data directory.
 Any images that lie in the top level of their directory will be ignored.
 For labelled data, the names of the subfolders in the top-level of the directory will be taken as the class name for all images that are in those folders.
-The names of the subfolders for the unlabelled directory will be ignored.
-Additionally, no top-level subfolders can contain no images.
-Finally, there is currently no way to add data to the AL program after the model has been initially trained.
+The names of the subfolders for the unlabelled directory will be ignored and no top-level subfolders can contain no images.
+Additionally, There is
+currently no way to add data to the AL program after the model has been initially trained.

 **Parameters**: